tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 However, functional languages (like Haskell) rely on recursion because they have no other way to create loops without mutable variables -- so they must have a way to make this scale to real-world computations.
 When a recursive function is written in a special way, such that the recursive call is in *tail position*, [a lot of modern compilers](https://en.wikipedia.org/wiki/Tail_call#Language_support) are able to transform the recursion into a loop with constant memory use (commonly a `while` loop) -- this is called *tail call optimisation*.

-Let's see what a *tail recursive* version of the `sumTo` function looks like:
+Let’s see what a *tail recursive* version of the `sumTo` function looks like:

 ```javascript
 function sumTo(n, sum = 0) {